 Name Principal Occupation

-Réal Raymond (1) Chairman of the Board and Corporate Director.
-Up to 2007, President
+Réal Raymond (1) Corporate Director and Chairman of the Board of Héroux-Devtek and

-Québec, Canada and Chief Executive Officer of National Bank of Canada (financing corporation and bank).
+Québec, Canada Metro Inc. Up to 2007, President and Chief Executive Officer of National Bank of Canada.

 Director since: 2010

 Independent

 Common Shares : 17,000

-Deferred Share Units: 15,670
+Deferred Share Units: 20,355

-Brian A. Robbins (2) Ontario, Canada President and Chief Executive Officer, Exco Technologies Limited (supplier of moulded and extruded parts for the automotive and industrial markets).
+Brian A. Robbins (2) President and Chief Executive Officer, Exco Technologies Limited

+Ontario, Canada (supplier of moulded and extruded parts for the automotive and industrial markets).

 Director since: 2000

 Independent

 Common Shares : 40,000 (6)

-Deferred Share Units: 15,131
+Deferred Share Units: 17,887

-Stock Appreciation Rights: 7,000
+Stock Appreciation Rights: 2,000

 Andrew John Stevens (2) Corporate Director.
 Up to November 2011, Chief Executive Officer of

 Cheltenham, United Kingdom COBHAM plc.
-From September 2005 to December 2009, Chief Operating Officer of COBHAM plc
+From September 2005 to December 2009, Chief Operating Officer of COBHAM plc.
+(Provider of innovative range of

-New nominee

-Independent
+Director since: 2014 technologies and services to solve challenging problems across

+Independent commercial, defense and security markets).

 Common Shares: Nil

+Deferred Share Units: 2,756

-- (1) Member of the Human Resources and Corporate Governance Committee (the "Human Resources Committee"). - (2) Member of the Audit Committee. - (3) These shares are held by Fiducie Paule Doré, a trust controlled by Mrs. Paule Doré. - (4) 4,000 Common Shares included in this number are held by Gestion Jean-Louis Fontaine Inc., a corporation controlled by Mr. Jean-Louis Fontaine. - (5) 3,902,738 Common Shares included in this number are held by 2945-0228 Québec inc., a corporation controlled by Mr. Gilles Labbé. - (6) These shares are held by 555319 Ontario Limited, a corporation wholly-owned by Mr. Brian A. Robbins and family.
+(1) Member of the Human Resources and Corporate Governance Committee (the "Human Resources Committee").

+(2) Member of the Audit Committee.

+(3) These shares are held by Fiducie Paule Doré, a trust controlled by Mrs. Paule Doré.

+(4) 4,000 Common Shares included in this number are held by Gestion Jean-Louis Fontaine Inc., a corporation controlled by Mr. Jean-Louis Fontaine.

+(5) 3,587,738 Common Shares included in this number are held by 2945-0228 Québec inc., a corporation controlled by Mr. Gilles Labbé.

+(6) These shares are held by 555319 Ontario Limited, a corporation wholly-owned by Mr. Brian A. Robbins and family.

 According to the Corporation's Board of Directors Charter, a director who has attained the age of 75 prior to the annual shareholders' meeting in any year should normally retire from office at such annual meeting.
+Mr. Jean-Louis Fontaine has attained the age of 75 or more; however, by resolution adopted by the Board on May 27, 2015, the Board decided to waive the requirement that Mr. Fontaine retires from office.

-To the Corporation's knowledge, no proposed director is, at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that, (i) while the proposed director was acting in that capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) after the proposed director ceased to act in that capacity but which resulted from an event that occurred while that person was acting in such capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filling of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filling of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).
+To the Corporation's knowledge, no proposed director is, at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that, (i) while the proposed director was acting in that capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) after the proposed director ceased to act in that capacity but which resulted from an event that occurred while that person was acting in such capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filing of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filing of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).